-Hizballah is an Islamic militant group based in Lebanon and allied with Iran.
+- Hizballah is an Islamic militant group based in Lebanon and allied with Iran.
 Its primary goal is the destruction of Israel.
 In October, Michael Aoun, a member of the Free Patriotic Movement and a Hizballah supporter, was elected President of Lebanon, indicating the group may have more political influence in the coming years.

 - Since 2013, Hizballah has plotted attacks against Israeli citizens and institutions in Europe, South America, Southeast Asia, the Middle East, and Africa.
-In January, five Palestinians were arrested on suspicion of joining a Hizballah cell and planning a suicide bombing and shooting in the West Bank.
+In September 2016, Israeli police arrested seven suspected Hizballah members for plotting to carry out attacks after explosives were discovered in northern Israel.
 In June 2015, a Hizballah member pled guilty to acquiring nine tons of ammonium nitrate in Cyprus, which was intended for attacks against Israelis.

-- In 2013, Hizballah’s involvement in the Syrian conflict shifted from an advisory to a combat role.
-The group’s commitment is demonstrated by the number of personnel it has dispatched to Syria—Western media estimate 6,000 to 8,000 fighters, or roughly one-quarter of its assessed fighting force.
+In 2013, Hizballah’s involvement in the Syrian conflict shifted from an advisory to a combat role.
+The group’s commitment is demonstrated by the number of personnel it has dispatched to Syria at any one time—Western media estimate 6,000 to 8,000 fighters, or roughly one-quarter of its assessed fighting force.

-- In February, the Drug Enforcement Administration (DEA)—to include its Newark office—and international agencies across seven countries uncovered a global Hizballah drug and money-laundering scheme.
-In October 2015, federal authorities in New York—acting in concert with the Newark DEA office—arrested two Hizballah associates for conspiring to launder narcotics proceeds and international arms trafficking.
+In February 2015, the DEA—including its Newark office—and international agencies spanning seven countries uncovered a global Hizballah drug and money laundering scheme.
+In October 2015, federal authorities in New York, acting with the Newark DEA office, arrested two Hizballah associates on charges of conspiring to launder narcotics proceeds and international arms trafficking.

 - Since 2005, approximately 20 Hizballah-related cases have been prosecuted in the United States.
-Half of the cases were along the East Coast, including in New York and Pennsylvania.
+Half were along the East Coast, including in New York and Pennsylvania.
 None were in New Jersey.

 - Hizballah has never conducted an attack on US soil, but it has targeted the US military in Lebanon, including the bombing of a US Marine compound in 1983 in Beirut, which killed 241 US personnel.